Last night, as I was browsing a movie streaming service, I came upon a particular collection of films with the following description:

 What would actual diversity look like in the modern world?
 Nobody knows.

-The cultural Left — which, ever more dangerously, is coming together legislatively with the political Left — won’t let us find out.
+The cultural contingent — which appears to be slowly coming together legislatively with political one — won’t let us find out.

-They’re highjacking our language — they call the opposite of politically-considerate mores “political correctness,” and we’re told a radically singular, exclusionary morality is “diversity.”
+Our language is being hijacked — the opposite of politically-considerate mores is being called “political correctness,” and we’re told a radically singular, exclusionary morality is “diversity.”

-Here’s an example of what a truly “diverse” movie collection would look like, with examples:
+Here’s an example of what a truly “diverse” movie collection would look like:

 A movie that’s pro-choice (The Cider House Rules)